There are two main construction methods employed for the City Rail Link:

 Cut and cover near Mt Eden station where the underground tunnels need to rise to the surface to meet the existing Western line

-Cut and cover along Albert Street where it is likely to be too shallow for a TBM and there are utilities running down its length
+Cut and cover along Albert Street where it is too shallow for a TBM and there are utilities running down its length

 Tunnelling by TBM from Mayoral Drive to an area beyond Symonds Street between New North and Mount Eden Roads.